mskold-ab/www-mskold-com/support/EnhancedExportPro/h2-export-testexec-evidence.md

 <img width="709" height="432" alt="image" src="https://github.com/user-attachments/assets/427462da-95cb-4a67-8446-cdd4b2bd834a" />

 ## Generate a document for Archiving/storage/sharing

 Click **Open** and select your desired word template you want to use for formatting.
 <img width="551" height="137" alt="image" src="https://github.com/user-attachments/assets/73e65881-9419-4a75-b7e9-748bc53a5aa4" />

 Enhanced Export PRO will generate a word document and embed images and other attachments in the word document.

+## Retention and Storage
+Once generated, the exported Word document is a static file with no further connection to Azure DevOps.
+We recommend the following practices for audit and compliance use:

+* **Name files consistently**, including the Test Plan name and export date, for example TestPlan-1234_ExecutionEvidence_2026-06-17.docx.
+* **Store exports in a controlled location**, such as a document management system or a dedicated, access-controlled folder, rather than ad hoc local copies.
+* **Re-export before any audit or sign-off deadline** if the Test Plan has changed since the last export, so the evidence reflects the current execution state.
+* **Treat each export as a dated snapshot**.
+If your process requires version history or formal document control, manage that at the storage layer; Enhanced Export PRO does not version exported documents.